 For the Mystic of Foligno, the coming of the Word into her was also a very personal event – like the coming of a Bridegroom for his Bride.
 What a wondrous grace!
 Even in the face of death, the Word of the Father – the source of all meaning and purpose in creation – enters and embraces the life of the saint so that the meaninglessness of death is not the last word.
 Instead, at death, she witnesses to being raised into a love that will have no end.
 It is in this current of love that the Christian takes his stand – because this love gives a life that nothing can take away.

-Blessed Elisabeth understood how important this encounter with the Word of the Father is.
+Saint Elisabeth understood how important this encounter with the Word of the Father is.
 The fact that she would zero in on this passage suggests that something in Jesus’ words to Saint Angela also resonated in her own life too.
-In fact, when she copied these words in a personal letter to her prioress, Blessed Elisabeth was in the physical agony of her own final illness.
+In fact, when she copied these words in a personal letter to her prioress, Saint Elisabeth was in the physical agony of her own final illness.
 What a blessing that today Saint Angela’s beautiful witness to Christ’s personal presence is recognized by the Universal Church.
-Now, with Saint Angela and Blessed Elisabeth we can marvel at a love that is stronger than death.
+Now, with Saint Angela and Saint Elisabeth, we can marvel at a love that is stronger than death.